444 East 58th Street: 1930s to 1980s

 In the mid‑1940s, 444 East 58th Street housed the Institute of Physical Medicine and Rehabilitation, directed by Dr. Howard A. Rusk, a pioneer of modern rehabilitation medicine.
 The Institute, which later became affiliated with New York University and evolved into the Rusk Institute of Rehabilitation Medicine, was among the first comprehensive rehabilitation centers in the United States.
 Contemporary medical journals and directories list the Institute at this address, with staff including physical therapists such as Irene Hargraves.
+Initially designed as a walkup, in 1956, the building was upgraded with an elevator.
+On March 4, 1982, Barry Levites and Howard Parnes purchased the building.